giovanniboscu/continuous-section-field/docs/aes/README.md

 ```

-The example separates three ingredients that are often collapsed into a single tabulated section-property description: the reference geometry, the longitudinal geometric interpolation, and the material participation law.
-Changing the station set or the requested output does not require modifying this member definition.
+The example separates three ingredients that are often collapsed into a single tabulated section-property description: the reference geometry, the longitudinal geometric interpolation, and the material participation law, with `weight` defining the constant axial/bending participation assigned to a zone and entries in `weight_laws` and `shear_weight_laws`, when provided, overriding the corresponding participation assignment to define the station-wise axial/bending and shear/torsion fields used during evaluation; changing the station set or the requested output does not require modifying this member definition.

 The action file specifies how the continuous model is sampled and which quantities are extracted.
 It does not redefine the member geometry.